 - Nervous system problems, such as facial nerve paralysis

 - Respiratory problems, such as heaves and “Bleeders”

 In addition, regular acupuncture treatment can treat minor sports injuries as they occur and help to keep muscles and tendons resistant to injury.
 World-class professional and amateur athletes often use acupuncture as a routine part of their training.
 If your animals are involved in any athletic endeavor, such as racing, jumping, or showing, acupuncture can help keep them in top physical condition.

 According to ancient Chinese medical philosophy, disease is the result of an imbalance of energy in the body.
 Acupuncture is believed to balance this energy and, thereby, assist the body to heal disease.

 In Western terms, acupuncture can assist the body to heal itself by affecting certain physiological changes.
 For example, acupuncture can stimulate nerves, increase blood circulation, relieve muscle spasm, and cause the release of hormones, such as endorphins (one of the body’s pain control chemicals) and cortisol (a natural steroid).
 Although many of acupuncture’s physiological effects have been studied, many more are still unknown.
-Further research must be to discover all of acupuncture’s effects and its proper uses in veterinary medicine.
+Further research must be done to discover all of acupuncture’s effects and its proper uses in veterinary medicine.

 Q: Is acupuncture painful?